-If the survey results show enough interest to potentially sustain a team or additional squad in a particular sport,2 consider the feasibility of adding the sport or adding levels of competition (e.g., JV team, C team, etc.) if the school already offers the sport.

-Additional steps can include following up with students about their interest in a specific sport, assessing if there are enough interested students-with the necessary skills-to sustain either a new sport or an additional team in an existing sport, and researching available competition.
+If the survey results show enough interest to potentially sustain a team or additional squad in a particular sport, 1 consider the feasibility of adding the sport or adding levels of competition if the school already offers the sport.
+These steps can include following up with students about their interest in a specific sport, assessing if there are enough interested students-with the necessary skills-to sustain a team or additional squad, and researching available competition.